Frequently Asked Questions

 IF I STOPPED DOING THERAPY SOME TIME AGO, CAN I RETURN TO IT?

 Yes, and this is actually encouraged!
 Clients occasionally return if fresh problems develop or if old problems come up again.
 Some people have even come back after a protracted "leave" only to take care of themselves or check in on their wellbeing.
 We strongly advise you to seek counseling again if you've previously found it to be beneficial.
-Alternatively, if your prior therapy encounters have not been particularly beneficial, we urge you to discuss this with your therapist (whether former or new).
-This can help your therapist confront what hasn't worked and, if necessary, change your therapy.
+Alternatively, if your prior therapy encounters have not been particularly beneficial, we urge you to discuss this with your provider (whether former or new).
+This can help your provider confront what hasn't worked and, if necessary, change your therapy.